dthakur06/reo-demo/README.md

 # reo-demo
-This my first git repo.
+This is my first git repo.